ViaVersion/VIAaaS/README.md

 - Add the account B to VIAaaS page which you'll use in ```_u(account B)``` parameter below.
 - Connect to ```mc.example.com._u(account B).viaaas.localhost``` (```_u``` parameter can be removed if you are using the same username)
 - Approve the login in auth webpage
-- If you use the same online mode account, your client will show Bad Login.
+- If you use the same online mode account, your client may show Bad Login.
 You can use a mod like [Auth Me](https://www.curseforge.com/minecraft/mc-mods/auth-me) or [ReAuth](https://www.curseforge.com/minecraft/mc-mods/reauth) for reauthenticating the client.

 Example address: ```server.example.com._p25565._v1_12_2._of._uBACKUSERNAME.viaaas.example.com``` (similar to [Tor2web](https://www.tor2web.org/) proxies)